Requirements Interchange Format: History

 In July 2016, version 1.2 was published (OMG Document Number: formal/2016-07-01).
-Like with the previous versions, changes are restricted to the text of the standard, the XML schema and underlying model have not changed.
+As with the previous versions, changes are restricted to the text of the standard, the XML schema and underlying model have not changed.
 Therefore, 1.2, 1.1 and 1.0.1 .reqif files are equivalent.

 Features

 ReqIF is an exchange file format for exchanging requirements, attributes, additional files (e.g. images) across a chain of manufacturers, suppliers, sub-suppliers and the like.
 A GUID ensures unique identification of content across the process chain.

 Application

 Requirements are typically elicited during the early phase of product development.
 This is the primary application of ReqIF, as development across organizations is happening more and more often.
 ReqIF allows for sharing of requirements between partners, even if different tools are used.
 In contrast to formats like Word, Excel or PDF, ReqIF allows for a loss-free exchange.

 ReqIF was pioneered by automotive manufacturers, who started to demand the use of ReqIF in particular for the development of embedded controllers.

 ReqIF is also used as the underlying data model for tool implementations.
 This is particularly true for the ReqIF Reference implementation (Eclipse RMF), which is being used by an implementer forum, that aims to ensure interoperability of various ReqIF implementations.
 ReqIF Server is another tool that natively uses ReqIF.